-Despite being almost unheard of thirty years ago, dwarf cats, teacup cats and miniature cats have become hugely popular in a relatively short space of time.
+Despite being almost unheard of thirty years ago, dwarf cats, teacup cats and miniature cats have become hugely popular in a relatively short period of time.

-With more and more prospective cat owners researching miniature cat breeds and teacup kitten prices, we take a look at these new cats on the block, and the things to consider before bringing one home.
+More and more prospective cat owners are researching miniature cat breeds and teacup kitten prices.
+So, we take a look at these new cats on the block and the important things to consider before bringing one home.

-Anecdotes of dwarf cats have been recorded since at least the 19th century, and there’s evidence that dwarf lines of familiar cat breeds often cropped up briefly before drifting out of existence over the course of the 20th century.
+Anecdotes of dwarf cats have been recorded since at least the nineteenth century.
+There’s evidence that dwarf lines of familiar cat breeds have cropped up briefly before drifting out of existence several times over the course of the twentieth century.

-Then, like buses, two types of extra small cat appeared at once in the early 1990s.
-And instead of dying out again, this time a new market for them exploded overnight.
+Then, two types of extra-small cat appeared at the same time in the early 1990s.
+And, instead of dying out again, a new market for them exploded overnight.

-Those cats were the Munchkin cat and the Persian tea cup, and they have very different reasons for being small.
+Those cats were the Munchkin cat and the teacup Persian cat, and they have very different reasons for being small.

-Now, let’s see how that applies to our Munchkins and our Persian Teacups.
+Now, let’s see how that applies to our Munchkins and teacup Persians.

-Munchkin cats carry a hereditary genetic mutation which gives them short legs in proportion to the rest of their body: this condition is known as pseudoachondroplasia.
+Munchkin cats carry a hereditary genetic mutation that gives them short legs in proportion to the rest of their body.
+This condition is known as pseudoachondroplasia.

-Munchkin cats were the first dwarf breed of cat to receive some recognition as pedigree in their own right, but the foundation of the Munchkin breed was about as close to an accident as it’s possible to get.
+Munchkin cats were the first dwarf breed of cat to receive some recognition as a pedigree in their own right.
+The foundation of the Munchkin breed was about as close to an accident as it’s possible to get.

-In 1983, a teacher in Louisiana adopted an ordinary-sized stray female cat.
-When she delivered a litter of kittens, half of them were born with pseudoachondroplasia.
+In 1983, a teacher in Louisiana adopted an ordinary-size stray female cat.
+When that cat delivered a litter of kittens, half of them were born with pseudoachondroplasia.

-Then, instead of dying out like previous dwarf lines, an enterprising couple in Massachusetts took the cats they bought to The International Cat Association (TICA).
+Then, instead of dying out like previous dwarf lines, an enterprising couple in Massachusetts took dwarf cats they bought to The International Cat Association (TICA).